We created these pointers to help you get started:

 If you don't have the option to connect a PSA or RMM, you can create and import CSV files containing organizations, locations, contacts, and configurations.

-For detailed instructions, take a look at our Importing data into your account article.
+For detailed instructions, take a look at our Importing CSV data into your account article.
 This procedure can also be used to import passwords or populate flexible assets after they're created (see next section).

 Create flexible assets